I’ve been an insider in understanding how to manage and account for the notion of “identity” on the internet for more than 5 years.

 Gold Rush and Identity Resolution

-I grew up in the San Francisco Bay Area, which was the epicenter for the 1849 California gold rush.
+I grew up in the San Francisco Bay Area, which was the epicenter of the 1849 California gold rush.
 Interestingly, as kids, it’s not really the 300,000 plus miners that flocked to California that we study in school (though a few of them literally “struck gold”).

 The story of the gold rush is told primarily through the stories of men like Levi Strauss, the man who made a fortune selling blue jeans.
 Also, Samuel Brannan, whose fortune was built on the sale of pick-axes and shovels.